ChimeraOS/gamescope-session/README.md

 # Steam Big Picture Mode session based on Valve's [`gamescope`](https://github.com/Plagman/gamescope)

-This project is not affiliated with GamerOS (wide inspiration was taken from their awesome work), nor Valve.
-It's just a personal experiment to make a couch gaming experience similar to GamerOS without lightDM and a pure Wayland/Xwayland session started by systemd.
+This project is not affiliated with ChimeraOS (wide inspiration was taken from their awesome work), nor Valve.
+It's just a personal experiment to make a couch gaming experience similar to ChimeraOS without lightDM and a pure Wayland/Xwayland session started by systemd.

 Might work for you and you are encouraged to test it.
-Don't report to Valve or GamerOS folks for this project.
+Don't report to Valve or ChimeraOS folks for this project.
 It might kill your kittens.

 ## Installation

-A PKGBUILD will be available Soon(tm)
+A PKGBUILD for Archlinux is available in the AUR.

 ## Basic manual setup